Dani Estrada

-Daniel 'Dani' Estrada Agirrezabalaga (born 3 January 1987) is a Spanish professional footballer who plays mainly as a right midfielder.
+Daniel 'Dani' Estrada Agirrezabalaga (born 3 January 1987) is a Spanish former professional footballer who played mainly as a right midfielder.

 He spent the better part of his career with Real Sociedad, appearing in 153 competitive matches and spending six seasons in La Liga with the club.

 Career

-A product of Basque Country giants Real Sociedad's youth system, Estrada was born in Zarautz, Gipuzkoa, and he spent his first two senior seasons with the reserves in the Segunda División B. In 2006–07 he finished second in Group II in goalscoring, netting a career-best 13 goals.
+A product of Basque Country giants Real Sociedad's youth system, Estrada was born in Zarautz, Gipuzkoa, and he spent his first two senior seasons with the reserves in the Segunda División B. In 2006–07, he finished second in Group II in scoring, netting a career-best 13 goals.

 Estrada made his debut with the first team on 10 February 2007, playing five minutes in a 2–1 home loss against Real Madrid.
 Three months later, in his third La Liga appearance, he was also brought from the bench against FC Barcelona (2–0 defeat, also at home), and finished his first year with eight games in an eventual relegation.